 The Gullfoss Waterfall Iceland is one of the most famous locations on the island.
 With Thingvellir and the geysers of Haukadalur, it forms the Golden Circle Iceland.
-It is an two-step 32m high waterfall on the Hvítá river: impressive even with bad weather.
+It is a two-step 32m high waterfall on the Hvítá river: impressive even with bad weather.
 Have a look:

 The Gullfoss Waterfall Iceland is an iconic Icelandic waterfall on the Hvítá river which is fed by the country's second biggest glacier, the Langjökull.
-Some people compare its beauty to the Niagara falls.
-I recognize that its shape is more intriguing and the fact that it is surrounded only nature is better, but I did not find it as impressive.
+Some people compare its beauty to the Niagara Falls.
+I recognize that its shape is more intriguing and the fact that it is surrounded only by nature is better, but I did not find it as impressive.

-The river rushes southward but about one kilometre above the falls it turns sharply to the right and flows down into the 32m crevice (105 ft) in two stages (11m and 21m).
+The river rushes southward but about one kilometer above the falls it turns sharply to the right and flows down into the 32m crevice (105 ft) in two stages (11m and 21m).
 The average amount of water running over this waterfall is 140 m³/s in the summertime and 80 m³/s in the wintertime.

-Its 20th century history is considered as the first environmentalist fight in Iceland regarding protecting waterfalls against generating power.
+Its 20th century history is considered as the first environmentalist fight in Iceland: protecting the waterfalls vs generating power from it.
 Its area was designated as nature reserve in 1979.

 PLANNING TIPS - Gullfoss Waterfall Iceland